-We are compelled to develop a recognized name or unique identity for ourselves so that we can be successful in the marketplace, particularly in the social media where business and friendship depends upon having a known name and face.
-From our facebook images, to career resumes, and profiles for seeking new relationships, we are dominated by the pursuit of identity, which requires inventing an identity for ourselves and marketing it as if it were who we really are.
+We are compelled to develop a recognized name or unique identity for ourselves so that we can be successful in the marketplace, particularly in the social media where business and friendship depends upon having a known name and face or association.
+From our Facebook images to career resumes, and profiles for seeking new relationships, we are dominated by the pursuit of identity, which requires inventing an identity for ourselves and marketing it as if it were who we really are.

 But what is our true identity at a deeper existential level?
-Who are we in our original nature behind and before the outer social images that we are so caught up in today?
+Who are we in our original nature behind and before the outer social images that we are so caught up in?
 And if that outer image is not who we truly are, can it bring us real happiness, peace and contentment, even if it may provide us money, recognition and power?
-Having a successful outer identity may not give us inner peace, happiness or even harmony with other people.
+Having a successful outer identity may not provide inner peace, happiness or even harmony with other people.

 If we turn our awareness within, we can easily observe that all we call our identity is but an identification or self-image – a projection of who we are on to some external form, quality or action that is actually apart from ourselves.
 If you ask someone who they are, they will usually reply with their name, job, age, nationality, religion, or similar external factors.